 Wait, Doesn't New Development Pay for City Upgrades?
-There is No Santa Claus advise their restive constituents to brace for a coming decline in per-capita delivery of selected services and amenities, as there will be more residents in town to share a fixed pie.
+There is No Santa Claus When population growth jumps upward in giant leaps and bounds this way, local government can take either a passive or active stance.
+As a passive strategy, local leaders could simply advise their restive constituents to brace for a coming decline in per-capita delivery of selected services and amenities, as there will be more residents in town to share a fixed pie.